"Do what you love, and love what you do."

 LEARN what draws people together, inspires them, makes them laugh or cry.
 I like to find out first, understand it and tell it best.

 WRITE.
 The root of communicating whether you are an artist, a video journalist, a data hound or a reporter.
 I am a proud word nerd who loves to elevate writing and stories — mine and yours.

 BELIEVE that there is incredible power in one idea, one person, one moment.
 We just have to believe and be the catalyst.

 INCLUDE many kinds of people in my work.
 That leads to the best results.
 We are in the ideas business and we need all the ideas we can assemble.

 I came to Michigan State in 2008 after more than 30 years in newsrooms, 25 of them at the Detroit Free Press.
-As the newsroom recruiting and development editor for most of that time, I was very happy to come to MSU, where I had met and recruited so many talented journalism students.
-Now I get to help them get ready for careers.
+As the newsroom recruiting and development editor for most of that time, I was very happy to come to MSU, where I met and recruited so many talented journalism students.
+Now, I help them launch their careers.
 I have always been a teaching editor.
 I taught the whole time I was in newsrooms and continuing to publish now that I am in the classroom.
 For me, teaching and journalism are an ideal match.
-I love it.
+I love them.